zackrylangford/elasticbeanstalk-tutorial-django-postgres/README.md

-# WARNING!

-* These instructions are not complete.
-I am working through the RDS configuration as well as the automation parts of this to make sure it is all working properly.
-I have not documented those parts as well.

 # Instructions

 Here are the steps that I took to deploy a Django Web Application to AWS Elastic Beanstalk using an RDS managed database running PostgreSQL.
+I last used this in a successful deployment on March 13th, 2023.

 ## Prerequisites